yetzt/nsa-server/readme.md

 * `--web unix:/tmp/nsa.sock?mode=0760` Web Interface socket `/tmp/nsa.sock` with mode `0760`
 * `--listen udp4://localhost:30826` Listen for Messages on `localhost` port `30826` with IPv4
 * `--listen udp6://localhost:30826` Listen for Messages on `localhost` port `30826` with IPv6
+* `--webhook https://hooks.slack.com/services/...` Send messages via this Webhook

-You can use `--listen` more than once.
+You can use `--listen` and `--webhook` more than once.
 `30826` is the default port, because `parseInt("nsa",36);`.

 See also [config.js.dist](config.js.dist);